Elmer Davis: Office of War Information

 Davis spent two and a half years reporting the news on radio and gaining the trust of the nation.
 Then, in 1942, President Franklin Delano Roosevelt appointed Davis as the director of the newly created United States Office of War Information, a sprawling organization with over 3,000 employees.
 Even though Davis was being paid $53,000 per year from CBS, he left the network to work in government during the crisis of World War II.

-As Director of the Office of War Information, Davis recommended to President Roosevelt that Japanese-Americans be permitted to enlist for service in the Army and Navy and urged him to oppose bills in Congress that would deprive Nisei of citizenship and intern them during the war.
+As Director of the Office of War Information, Davis recommended to Roosevelt that Japanese-Americans be permitted to enlist for service in the Army and Navy and urged him to oppose bills in Congress that would deprive Nisei of citizenship and intern them during the war.
 He argued that Japanese propaganda proclaiming it a racial war could be combated by deeds that counteracted this.
 Davis has been termed one of the "unsung forefathers" of the 442nd Regimental Combat Team, an all-Nisei combat unit in the war.

 Davis was also instrumental in loosening censorship rules that forbade the publication of images of dead GIs on the battlefield.
-Until late 1943, the U.S. Office of Censorship only permitted the media to publish images of blanket-covered bodies and flag-draped coffins of dead U.S. soldiers, partly for fear that Americans would be demoralized if they had any graphic understanding of the human price being paid in the war.
+Until late 1943, the U.S. Office of Censorship permitted the media to publish only images of blanket-covered bodies and flag-draped coffins of dead U.S. soldiers, partly for fear that Americans would be demoralized if they had any graphic understanding of the human price being paid in the war.
 The government also restricted what reporters could write, and coverage was generally upbeat and bloodless.

 Davis believed that the American public "had a right to be truthfully informed" about the war within the dictates of military security.
 He asked President Roosevelt to lift the ban on publishing photographs of dead GIs on the battlefield on the grounds that the American people needed to appreciate the sacrifices made by their young men.
 Roosevelt agreed.
 Life published a photograph taken by George Strock of three American soldiers who were killed on the beach during the Battle of Buna-Gona, the first photograph published that depicted American soldiers dead on the battlefield.
 Censorship was loosened, but the media was still forbidden from showing the faces of the dead or the insignia of the units they belonged to.